On the entropy of Hilbert Geometries of Low Regularities: Introduction

 We consider the function $\sigma$ on $\Omega$ given by

 where $\omega_n$ is the measure of the unit Euclidean ball of $\mathbb{R}^n$, $\mathcal{L}$ is the Lebesgue measure and $B_x$ is the Finslerian unit ball.
-Finally the Hausdorff measure $\mu$ is the measure in the Lebesgue class, the density being given by $\sigma$, i.e:
+Finally the Hausdorff measure $\mu$ is the measure (absolutely continuous with respect to the Lebesgue measure), the density of which is given by $\sigma$, i.e:

 for any Borel set $A$.
-The density $\sigma$ is called the Busemann function.
+The density $\sigma$ is called the \textit{Busemann function}.
+Tha fact that $\mu$ is indeed the $n$-dimensional Hausdorff measure follows from \cite{busemannvolume}.

-For a general Hilbert geometry, the quantity $\displaystyle \frac{\log (\mu (B(x,R)))}{R}$ does not converge in general when $R$ goes to infinity (\cite{entropyapprox} corollary 4), so we consider lower and upper entropies:
+For a general Hilbert geometry, the quantity $\displaystyle \frac{\log (\mu (B(x,R)))}{R}$ does not converge in general when $R$ goes to infinity (\cite{entropyapprox} corollary 4), so we usually consider lower and upper entropies:

-For instance, when $K$ is an ellipsoid in $\mathbb{R}^n$,
+For instance, when $\Omega$ is an ellipsoid in $\mathbb{R}^n$,

 The notation $h$ implicitly means that $\displaystyle \frac{\log (\mu (B(x,R)))}{R}$ converges.